oeloeloel/forked/manual.md

 # Gentleman, Adventurer, Amphibian: A Memoir
 ~~~

-The title begins with a the `#` symbol (hash or pound), followed by the text of the title.
+The title begins with a the `#` symbol, followed by the text of the title.

 You can have only one title in your story file and it should be at the top.